-2015 Open Enrollment
+2016 Open Enrollment

-Open Enrollment for 2015 runs from November 1 – November 30.
+Open Enrollment for 2016 runs from November 1 – November 30.
 This is your annual opportunity to enroll in the health plan, change the health plan option you are currently in, or add dependents (active employees only).
 If you wish to make a change in your health plan option, now is the time to do so.

-This plan allows you to have monies deducted from your paycheck on a pre-tax basis to pay for your out-of-pocket expenses, such as your $20 copays, uncovered dental expenses, glasses, etc. It works a lot like the Pre-tax Medical Premium Deductions outlined above.
+This plan allows you to have monies deducted from your paycheck on a pre-tax basis to pay for your out-of-pocket expenses, such as your $20 copays, uncovered dental expenses, glasses, etc. It works a lot like the Pre-tax Medical Premium Deductions.
 The money that you contribute to this account is deducted from your gross income first and then your taxes are calculated and deducted after that.
 Therefore, you are paying less in both federal and state taxes.
-To see your individual projected savings, go to http://www.asiflex.com/calculator.html In addition, you can also have monies deducted on biweekly basis to cover your child care expenses for your children under 13 years of age.
+To see your individual projected savings, go to http://www.asiflex.com/calculator.html In addition, you can also have monies deducted on a biweekly basis to cover your child care expenses for your children under 13 years of age.
 These monies are also deducted on a pre-tax basis.

-Benefit Fairs - We will hold Benefit Fairs from 9:00a to 3:00p with representatives from Blue Cross, Express Scripts, ASIFlex Inc., Great West Retirement Services, EAP, and the Retirement Division at most, if not all the following locations:
+Benefit Fairs - We will hold Benefits Fairs from 9:00a to 3:00p with representatives from BlueCross/BlueShield, Express Scripts, Invest EAP, ASIFlex Inc., Empower Retirement and the Vermont Higher Education Investment Plan at most, if not all the following locations:

-11/03/14 – Rutland - Asa Bloomer Building
+11/04/15 – Rutland - Asa Bloomer Building, Merchants Row

-11/06/14 – Montpelier – State House
+11/05/15 – Montpelier – State House

-Open Enrollment Documents For Active Employees
+FORMS/INFORMATION SECTION: Open Enrollment Documents For Active and Retired Employees

 Open Enrollment Documents For Retired Employees